Skip to content ↓

 Jim Malin

-Chair of Winhills LGB
+Chair of Winhills Primary Academy LGB

 Jim Malin- Chair of the LGB

-I was brought up and went to school in St.Neots.
-I did an engineering apprenticeship at Bosch Rexroth limited (across the road from Winhills School) where I have been employed as an engineer for 38 years now.
-The company specialises in the design and manufacture of hydraulic systems which are used in a huge range of applications such as JCB construction machines, the London Eye, Tower Bridge, heavy industry, offshore and many more.
+I was brought up and went to school in St. Neots.
+I did an engineering apprenticeship at Bosch Rexroth limited (across the road from Winhills School), where I have been employed as an engineer for 38 years now.
+The company specialises in the design and manufacture of hydraulic systems which are used in a huge range of applications, such as JCB construction machines, the London Eye, Tower Bridge, heavy industry, offshore and many more.
 The huge variety of different applications is so interesting, it is the main reason I have stayed with the company all of my working life.

-I undertake as much outreach work with schools and colleges as possible as well as supporting engineering events for schools.
-We have engaged with several local schools including all the year groups at Winhills where we have spoken to the children about energy and forces and provided activity sessions at the school and visits to our factory.
+I undertake as much outreach work with schools and colleges as possible, as well as supporting engineering events for schools.
+We have engaged with several local schools, including all the year groups at Winhills, where we have spoken to the children about energy and forces and provided activity sessions at the school and visits to our factory.
 We also speak to the children about careers in engineering and job opportunities in industry.

-I also lead a project with year 12 engineering students at the JCB Academy in Staffordshire.
+I also led a project with year 12 engineering students at the JCB Academy in Staffordshire.
 Our company has been an industrial partner of the Academy since it opened in 2010 and the project is based on the hydraulic system of the London Eye.

 I really enjoy working with young people; it is very hard work but also very rewarding (and challenging at times).
-Seeing them develop from school children into well educated, well rounded, well behaved young people who are ‘ready for work’ is inspiring (and exactly what our country’s industry requires).
+Seeing them develop from school children into well-educated, well-rounded, well-behaved young people who are ‘ready for work’ is inspiring (and exactly what our country’s industry requires).

 Duncan Nelson- Deputy Head Teacher